 My relationship with both of them was very different.
 I always respected and deeply loved my grandfather, on the other hand I feared yet loved my father; regardless of our very dysfunctional relationship.
 Those type of mixed up emotions are natural within dysfunctional parent/child relationships, as most of us would like to be loved and accepted by our parents.
 My relationship with my father only got better much later in life and we were able to achieve closure and mend old wounds.

 As I observe the shape my life has taken, I see everything in life happens for a reason; all things good and bad were part of a much bigger lesson.
-As I am learning to embrace all of me, I am capable of seeing just how beautiful life’s plan was for me; all that pain, humiliations, frustrations caused by my own mistakes and those of others were all part of life’s plan to develop my inner self.
+As I am learning to embrace all of me, I am capable of seeing just how beautiful life’s plan was for me; all that pain, humiliations, frustrations caused by my own mistakes and by the cruel actions of others were all part of life’s plan to develop my inner self.

 We all have the ability to love and connect with life at a deep and real level, however just like consciousness this ability needs to be developed.
 People who grow in loving atmospheres are blessed and they have their own beautiful purpose in life but they also have areas in which they too need to grow; areas they may not have developed due to being over sheltered.